lg2/nuxtmodule-consent-gtm/README.md

 #nuxtmodule-consent-gtm

-to be plcae before gtm module
+to be placed before gtm module